Matriculation exams

 Written thesis - profile part MZ

-• Scope of work - minimum 250 words.
+• Scope of work - minimum 250 words (work under 250 words is also undergraded).

 • Examination period - 110 minutes (including choice of assignment).